Introduction To Open Plan Living

 1. Open plan kitchen ideas - Elegance

-This completely open plan kitchen incorporates a kitchen, dining and living spaces in one light and airy space.
-The use of glass on the coffee tables and glass bowls on the dining table add a luxury feel and also serve to keep the look clutter-free.
+This completely open-plan kitchen incorporates a kitchen, dining and living spaces in one light and airy space.
+The use of glass on the coffee tables and glass bowls on the dining table adds a luxury feel and also serves to keep the open plan layout clutter-free.

 Gloss white cabinets in the kitchen are matched by a shiny marble effect ceramic flooring throughout.
 The contrasting dark marbled rectangle in the floor design cleverly acts as a subtle divider between the kitchen and living space, without the need for a physical divide.